Shrine Mont Parish Weekend

 What will I do while I am there?

 You can take part in all activities or just a few.
 You can bike, hike, swim, or sit on the porch and enjoy the view.
 There are intergenerational games and prayer boats set to float at evening Compline.
-There will be a meeting with Rev. Sarah before lunch Saturday.
-The Shenandoah Music Festival arrives Saturday night, featuring Emmylou Harris, and you can listen from the porch.
+The Shenandoah Music Festival arrives Saturday night, featuring Kenny G, and you can listen from the porch.
 Sunday morning worship is held at the outdoor cathedral, a natural setting where God’s presence can easily be felt.
-(Sarah will conduct the service in Greenwood this year, although Sunday service will be held at Shrine Mont by other clergy.)

 Emmanuel takes over several cottages and rooms in the Maryland House.
 Each couple or family has a private room.
 Each room has a bathroom or a shared family bathroom (parents and kids share one hall bath).
 Twin beds are simply made and fans are provided.
 Meals are buffet style in a large dining hall in Virginia House.
 For more information, see the Shrine Mont website at www.shrinemont.com.